portable grazing pen

 How to DIY Portable Grazing Pens for Goats

 Creating your own portable grazing pens can be a cost-effective way to manage your grazing system.
-For rotating, I prefer to use fencing netting because it is easy for me to move on my own, and the goats know to stay away from the fence, which significantly limits anyone getting out and possibly into trouble.
+For rotating, I prefer to use woven fencing netting because it is easy for me to move on my own.
+Since this fence type is also electrified, the goats are trained to stay away.
+This significantly limits anyone getting out and possibly into trouble.

-2. Select a Location: The size and shape of your pens will depend on the terrain and the number of goats you have.
-Using netting gives you the freedom to move around obstacles more easily.
+The size and shape of your pens will depend on the terrain and the number of goats you have.
+The woven netting or woven wire options give you the freedom to move around obstacles more easily.

 Implementing Rotational Grazing

-Once you have a system in place for moving your fence, you can then begin planning out how often to move your herd.
+Once you have your paddock set up, you can then begin planning out how often to move your herd.

 Planning the Rotation Schedule